 Three researchers from Kenya, South Africa and Indonesia applied these tools in different capacities.

-- Daniel Ddiba, a researcher at the Stockholm Environment Institute and KTH Royal Institute of Technology, applied the Governance Capacity Framework (GCF) in a case study on the circular economy of organic waste streams in Naivasha, Kenya.
+Daniel Ddiba, researcher at the Stockholm Environment Institute and KTH Royal Institute of Technology applied the City Blueprint tool in Kenya